ryanrkeller/CMS1-2210_ColesonHarrisonKeller/Homework/homework02/homework02.md

 - Applications are programs like games and other types of applications that the user directly interacts with.
 System software is what the applications use to run.

 16. Is the phrase cmp rdi, rsi machine language?
-- No, it is assembly language
+- No, it is assembly language.

 17. How many buses are included in the system bus?
 - Data bus